 For the year ended December 31, 2017, we recognized \$685.1 million of revenue under the Master Lease, which included \$14.3 million of TCI revenue.
 For the year ended December 31, 2016, we recognized \$677.4 million of revenue under the Master Lease, which included \$6.1 million of TCI revenue.
 The increase in TCI revenue is attributable to increased investment by Windstream in TCIs.
-Windstream invested \$228 million in TCIs during the year ended December 31, 2016.
+Windstream invested \$228 million in TCIs during the year ended December 31, 2017, an increase from \$157 million it invested in TCIs during the year ended December 31, 2016.
 Since the inception of the Master Lease, Windstream has invested a total of \$453.5 million in such improvements.

 Because a substantial portion of our revenue is derived from lease payments by Windstream pursuant to the Master Lease, there could be a material adverse impact on our consolidated results of operations, liquidity and/or financial condition if Windstream were to default under the Master Lease or otherwise experience operating difficulties and becomes unable to generate sufficient cash to make payments to us.
 In recent years, Windstream has experienced annual declines in its total revenue and sales.
 Most recently, Windstream has endured a challenge from an entity who acquired certain Windstream debt securities for the purpose of seeking an "event of default" under such securities relating to the Spin-Off.
-An actual "event of default" would permit the trustee or holders of at least 25% in aggregate principal amount of outstanding of such Windstream debt securities to declare the principal amount of all outstanding Windstream were to be immediately due and payable.
+An actual "event of default" would permit the trustee or holders of at least 25% in aggregate principal amount of outstanding of such Windstream debt securities to declare the principal amount of all outstanding Windstream debt to be immediately due and payable.
 Such an outcome would trigger cross-default provisions in Windstream's other debt instruments, including Windstream Services' existing credit facility, which, in turn, would trigger a default under the Master Lease.
-Accordingly, we monitor the credit quality of Windstream through numerous methods, including by (i) reviewing the credit ratings of Windstream by nationally recognized credit rating agencies, (ii) reviewing the financial statements of Windstream that are publicly available and that are required to us pursuant to the Master Lease, (iii) monitoring ongoing litigation and news reports regarding Windstream and its businesses, (iv) conducting research to ascertain industry trends potentially affecting Windstream, and (v) monitoring the timeliness of its lease payments.
+Accordingly, we monitor the credit quality of Windstream through numerous methods, including by (i) reviewing the credit ratings of Windstream by nationally recognized credit rating agencies, (ii) reviewing the financial statements of Windstream that are publicly available and that are required to be delivered to us pursuant to the Master Lease, (iii) monitoring ongoing litigation and news reports regarding Windstream and its businesses, (iv) conducting research to ascertain industry trends potentially affecting Windstream, and (v) monitoring the timeliness of its lease payments.